tintin10q/headless-henk/README.md

 If you have trouble running the docker check out Run Henk with Poetry below.
 That method is also pretty easy.

+> This login method does not work with accounts with 2 factor authentication, disable it.
+If you have 2fa use the `auth_token` config.

 # Runnning Henk

 You can run henk in 3 ways.
 Using [poetry](https://python-poetry.org/docs/), [pip](https://pypi.org/project/pip/)